MITRAL REGURGITATION OVERVIEW

 Depending upon your occupation, you will probably be able to return to work within two months after discharge from the hospital.
 Some people are able to return to work after one month, while others may require up to three months to feel well enough to return.

-Treatment with medications — One or more medications may be recommended for some people with mitral regurgitation to relieve the signs and symptoms of heart failure, reduce the workload of the heart, or prevent complications such as blood clots or infections.
+Treatment with medications — One or more medications may be recommended for some people with MR to relieve the signs and symptoms of heart failure, reduce the workload of the heart, or prevent complications such as blood clots or infections.
 Treatment of heart failure is discussed in detail in a separate topic review.
 (See "Patient information: Heart failure (Beyond the Basics)".)

-Vasodilators — Vasodilators such as nitroprusside, hydralazine, and angiotensin converting enzyme (ACE) inhibitors enlarge (dilate) the blood vessels, which can improve circulation.
+Vasodilators — Vasodilators such as nitroprusside, hydralazine, and angiotensin converting enzyme inhibitors enlarge (dilate) the blood vessels, which can improve circulation.
 However, it is not clear that there is a benefit of long-term treatment of chronic MR with vasodilators.

 As a result, vasodilators are usually reserved as a short-term treatment of people with severe MR who are hospitalized.
 Vasodilators may also be recommended as a long-term treatment if you cannot have valve repair or replacement surgery (eg, due to a serious underlying medical condition).

 Preventive antibiotic treatments — Infective endocarditis is a bacterial infection that causes the heart valves to become inflamed.
 The guidelines for preventing infective endocarditis with antibiotics have been updated .
-As a result, most people with MR who have not undergone heart valve surgery do NOT require preventive antibiotic treatment before dental and surgical procedures.
+As a result, most people with MR who have NOT undergone heart valve surgery do NOT require preventive antibiotic treatment before dental and surgical procedures.

 In contrast, people who have a mechanical or bioprosthetic replacement mitral valve or who have prosthetic material used to repair the mitral valve should have antibiotic treatment before dental, oral, or upper respiratory tract procedures to reduce the risk of developing infective endocarditis.
 This is discussed in detail in a separate article.
 (See "Patient information: Antibiotics before procedures (Beyond the Basics)".)